anasnakawa/chrome-github-avatars/readme.md

 ### Avatars for Github Chrome Extension
 ---

-displayed user avatars on the Github news feed, nothing more, nothing less..
+display user avatars on the Github news feed, nothing more, nothing less..

 #### Preview